glenqa/Data-Portfolio/covid19_analysis/README.md

 # COVID-19 Data Analysis and Visualisation

 ### Description:
-This python-based project analyses the global COVID-19 data to uncover trends and insights related to the pandemic's impact across countries.
-This project showcases data preprocessing, trend analysis, and visualisation to provide a comprehensive view of the pandemic's progression and its effects.
-The analysis highlights key metrics like confirmed cases, deaths, recoveries and testing rates
+This python data analysis project analyses the global COVID-19 data to uncover trends and insights related to the pandemic's impact across different countries.
+It makes use of data preprocessing, trend analysis, and visualisation to provide a comprehensive view of the pandemic's progression and its effects.
+The analysis highlights key metrics like confirmed cases, deaths, recoveries as well as testing rates.

 ### Key Features:
 - **Data Cleaning:** Processed raw data to remove duplicates and ensure consistency for accurate analysis.